swcarpentry/shell-novice/episodes/02-filedir.md

 >
 > Notice that there are two meanings for the `/` character.
 > When it appears at the front of a file or directory name,
 > it refers to the root directory.
-When it appears *inside* a name,
+When it appears *inside* a path,
 > it's just a separator.
 {: .callout}